marcomole00/sweng2-rp-mole/report.md

 3. Flexible, since the declarative language is only one of the ways to configure kubernetes objects (Secrets and ConfigMap can be stored on external providers).
 The LSP server could be configured to analyze codebases that rely on third party  External Secret Store providers.

 In the last decade we have seen the rise of a new figure in the software engineering space: the DevOps engineer.
 Its role is to implement and maintain the ever more complex systems development life cycle and deployment.
-The one who deploys software is not the one who wrote the application.
-This solution could facilitate the knowledge exchange between the two parties and reduce the possibilities of errors when deploying a big system with a lot of different components.
+The one who deploys the software is not the one who wrote the application.
+This solution could facilitate the knowledge exchange between the two parties and reduce the possibility of errors when deploying a big system with a lot of different components.